deployd/docs/docs/developing-modules/creating-modules.md

 ### Accessing the Server

-In order to do anything interesting you need a reference to the current deployd [server](internal-api/server.md) object.
+In order to do anything interesting you need a reference to the current Deployd [server](internal-api/server.md) object.
 The server is always available at `process.server`.
 This means you don't need to require anything to use most of the [internal APIs](internal-api).

 ### Types of Modules